trustgraph-ai/trustgraph/README.md

 </div>

-**TrustGraph transforms agents from experimental concepts into a new paradigm of continuous operations.**
+**Transform AI agents from experimental concepts into a new paradigm of continuous operations.**

-The platform provides a robust, scalable, and reliable infrastructure designed for complex environments, complete with a full observability stack. **TrustGraph** automates the deployment in local and cloud environments of state-of-the-art RAG pipelines using Knowledge Graphs and Vector Databases with a unified interface to all major LLM providers.
+The **TrustGraph** platform provides a robust, scalable, and reliable AI infrastructure designed for complex environments, complete with a full observability and telemetrystack. **TrustGraph** automates the deployment in local and cloud environments of state-of-the-art RAG pipelines using Knowledge Graphs and Vector Databases with a unified interface to all major LLM providers.

 ---